argilla-io/argilla-python/docs/reference/argilla_sdk/records/responses.md

 ## Usage Examples

-Responses can be added to an instantiate `Record` directly or as a dictionary a dictionary.
+Responses can be added to an instantiated `Record` directly or as a dictionary a dictionary.
 The following examples demonstrate how to add responses to a record object and how to access responses from a record object:

 Instantiate the `Record` and related `Response` objects: